Rethinking citizen engagement for an inclusive energy transition

 Online launch

 Do you want to screen 'New Connections' during a public event?
-Please contact Irene Bronsvoort: i.bronsvoort@uu.nl
+Please get in touch with Irene Bronsvoort: i.bronsvoort@uu.nl

 Trailer

-We use the documentary as a conversation starter between policy makers, local initiatives, researchers, citizens and others that are involved in energy transitions.
-The first screening of the documentary took place in September 2021, during our premiere event in Bospolder-Tussendijken.
-Here, we used the documentary to start a discussion about what it takes to inclusively engage citizens in the energy transition in Bospolder-Tussendijken, and how policy makers, local initiatives and practitioners can improve their collaboration to reach these goals.
-This resulted in an interesting, open interaction about the need to revalue local initiatives, ‘ethics of engagement’, ownership and the role of policy makers in these matters.
+We use the documentary as a conversation starter between policymakers, local initiatives, researchers, citizens, and others involved in energy transitions.
+The documentary's first screening took place in September 2021, during our premiere event in Bospolder-Tussendijken.
+Here, we used the documentary to start a discussion about what it takes to engage citizens in the energy transition in Bospolder-Tussendijken inclusively and how policymakers, local initiatives and practitioners can improve their collaboration to reach these goals.
+The viewing resulted in an engaging, open interaction about the need to revalue local initiatives, 'ethics of engagement', ownership and the role of policymakers in these matters.

 Essay on designing inclusive interactions in the energy transition

-In July 2020, we published our new essay ‘What, How and Who?
-Designing inclusive interactions in the energy transition’ (Bronsvoort, Hoffman and Hajer, 2020).
-In this essay, we argue that how the interactions between citizens and governments are shaped and enacted, has a large influence on who gets involved and to what extend people feel heard.
+In July 2020, we published our new essay 'What, How and Who?
+Designing inclusive interactions in the energy transition' (Bronsvoort, Hoffman and Hajer, 2020).
+In this essay, we argue that how the interactions between citizens and governments are shaped and enacted significantly influences who gets involved and to what extent people feel heard.
 To apply this approach to cases, we distinguish between three dimensions of interaction:

 - What (the defined object or issue at hand)